EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 # RTSP-MQTT Connection using Neolink for Daily Image Capture Automation of Tambopata Tower's Surveillance Camera

-This project is compiling a compose container that includes a Neolink, Mosquitto MQTT Broker, and Python MQTT Client services.
+This project is compiling a compose container that includes Neolink, Mosquitto MQTT Broker, and Python MQTT Client services.
 Neolink is a small program that acts as a proxy between Reolink IP cameras and normal RTSP clients.
-The neolink will be able to communicate with the users (as the MQTT client) through the MQTT Broker.
+The neolink will communicate with the client through the MQTT Broker.

-The client already has a scheduler loop that runs in the background to automatically capture images from different PTZ presets every noon.
-In addition to that, some manual controls are possible.
+The client has a scheduler loop that runs in the background to automatically capture images from different PTZ presets every noon (12.00) both when the infrared light is on and off.
+In addition to that, some manual controls are possible with stdinput commands.

-List of commands available:
+List of available commands:

 ```bash
 Commands:                       " up/down/left/right - PTZ control "